📑 Table of contents

 Strengths:

-- 1M-token context window (unbeatable)
+- 1M token context window (unbeatable)

-- Deep Google integration (Search, Docs, YouTube)
+- Deep integration with Google (Search, Docs, YouTube)

-- Excellent multimodal (images, video, audio)
+- Excellent in multimodal (images, video, audio)

 - Free Google AI Studio for prototyping